Ask Slashdot: What Would Happen If a Hyperloop Train Failed? - Slashdot

 If a hyperloop tube suffers a catastrophic breach, think of the pressure wave of air rushing in and what that will do to any near by vehicle.
 Now, what happens to the vehicles in front of the one that just became a bullet in a gun?

+If a hyperloop tube suffers a catastrophic breach, think of the pressure wave of air rushing in and what that will do to any near by vehicle.

+A lot less than you'd think.
+The incoming air (in a worst-case breach) will be traveling at about the speed of sound, so with the train traveling at ~700mph, it'll be like a ~1400mph headwind for a half-second or so.
+Aerodynamic craft like airplanes can handle that easily, and I see little reason the hyperloop (which will also likely be aerodynamic, for technical reason) would be much different.
+It'll also be fairly heavy, which means a lot of inertia, so the brief pressure wave won't have much effect on the train's speed, either.
+After that, it'll just be traveling into a regular atmospheric headwind, which without propulsion will result in fairly rapid, but gradual, slowing to a halt, so no danger there.
+And that's a massive worst-case breach, where an entire section of vacuum tube completely vanishes.
+Sort of a large explosion, that'll never happen (and if you have access to a significant quantity of explosives there are much, much easier and more devastating targets to hit).

-Plane crashes are seldom fatal (Score:2)
+Plane crashes are seldom fatal (Score:5, Informative)

 Worst case scenario is everyone dies, which isn't much different than a plane crash.